PENSION PLANNING AT THE END OF THE TAX YEAR

 |Tax year||Annual allowance||Pension input amount||Unused allowance|

-In 2019/2020, Tyrone wants to fully utilise his available annual allowance.
-He has paid no further contributions since 2017/2018.
+In 2023/2024, Tyrone wants to fully utilise his available annual allowance.
+He hasn't paid any further contributions since 2021/2022.
 His available annual allowance are as follows:

 Reclaiming the personal allowance and child benefit